unchartedsoftware/grafer/docs/api/grafer-labels-data.md

 ### `mappings`

 Data [mappings](../guides/mappings.md) are used to compute data properties at runtime using information provided in the data array.
-The default mappings use property names specified in the PointData datatype.
+The default mappings use property names specified in the LabelData datatype.
 See data property for explanations of properties mapped.

 ### `options`
 ###### { [key: string]: any } - *optional*